isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 **The Schools of Bras Basah**

-The students that usually thronged the bookshops along Bras Basah Road and Victoria Street were those story map below shows where these schools were once located in Bras Basah.
+The students that usually thronged the bookshops along Bras Basah Road and North Bridge Road were from schools across the island as well as those within Bras Basah.
+The story map below shows where these Bras Basah schools were once located in the district.

 **Bras Basah Complex**